jaeyk/comp_thinking_social_science/docs/05_data_product_development.md

 ## Developing Shiny apps

-[Shiny](https://shiny.rstudio.com/) is a "framework for creating web applications using R code".
-You can create a dashboard or an interactive map without knowing anything about HTML, CSS, or JavaScript.
-Developing a shiny app helps people with little technical expertise to learn from your data intuitively and interactively.
+[Shiny](https://shiny.rstudio.com/) is a "framework for creating web applications using R code" ([Wickham 2021](https://mastering-shiny.org/)).
+You can create a [dashboard](https://rstudio.github.io/shinydashboard/) or an [interactive map](https://rviews.rstudio.com/2019/10/09/building-interactive-world-maps-in-shiny/) without knowing anything about HTML, CSS, or JavaScript.
+Developing a shiny app helps people with little technical expertise learn from your data analysis intuitively and interactively.

+To learn more about Shiny applications, see [the Winners of the 2nd Annual Shiny Contest](https://blog.rstudio.com/2020/07/13/winners-of-the-2nd-shiny-contest/) hosted by RStudio.

 ```{=html}